ZionInMatrix/Spring-boot-crud-task/README.md

 ### 4. Please install Tomcat to run the application locally

-### 5. As you see UserServiceImpl have the possibility: ADD, GET ALL, DELETE, UPDATE, LOGIN, FIND BY UUID TOKEN and GET USER PERSONAL DATA
+### 5. As you can see, UserServiceImpl have the possibility: ADD, GET ALL, DELETE, UPDATE, LOGIN, FIND BY UUID TOKEN and GET USER PERSONAL DATA
+And PersonalDataService: ADD, GET ALL, GET BY ID, DELETE BY ID, UPDATE BY ID.

 ### 6. To ADD user with personal data, use following url with `POST` request type in Postman and select Body->Json and post something like this: